MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 - Azure China 21Vianet: `https://login.partner.microsoftonline.cn/common/federation/externalauthprovider`

-#### Example of an external authentication method that satisfies MFA
+#### Example of an EAM that satisfies MFA

-Here is an example of this (decoded) for an authentication where external authentication method will satisfy MFA.
+Here is an example of this (decoded) for an authentication where EAM will satisfy MFA.

 This example helps a provider know what claims Entra ID expects.